qubic/docs/docs/developers/smart-contract-architecture.md

 **Technical implementation**:

 - **C++ implementation**: Smart contracts are written in C++ and compiled to native machine code, not bytecode
-- **Direct "bare metal" execution**: Contracts run directly on the Computor hardware without any virtual machine layer, which is why Qubic achieves such exceptional performance
+- **Direct execution on UEFI ("bare metal")**: Contracts run directly on the Computor hardware through the UEFI layer, without any virtual machine, which is why Qubic achieves such exceptional performance.
 - **Deterministic compilation**: The same source code always produces identical executable contracts, ensuring reproducible deployments
 - **No runtime interpretation**: Unlike Ethereum's EVM or other VM-based systems, there's no runtime interpretation overhead

 ## Contract Identification System

-**Dual identification system**: Each smart contract has both a numerical index and a unique public key identifier
+**Deterministic identification**: Each smart contract is assigned a numerical index, from which its unique public key identifier is derived in a deterministic way.

 All smart contracts in Qubic use a dual identification system for deterministic addressing and transaction targeting.
 Each contract has: